-Newars of the Kathmandu, Bhaktapur and Patan valley call this festival as the Gunhi punhi.
-On this day Newars People also Purify their body taking a shower at home and visit to the temple to tie yellow sacred threads to get the blessing from god.
-And every newar home cook the special soup dish call kuwati it is the soup of different sprouted beans
+Newars of the Kathmandu, Bhaktapur, and Patan valley call this festival the Gunhi punhi.
+On this day Newars People also Purify their body taking a shower at home and visiting the temple to tie yellow sacred threads to get the blessing from god.
+And every newar home cook the special soup dish called kuwati it is the soup of different sprouted beans

 The meaning of Gai Jatra in simple words Gai means Cow and Jatra means celebration movement.
 This Gai Jatra festival falls on the month of Bhadra ( August – September ) according to the Nepali calendar on the day after Janai Purnima.
 If we see the legendary this Gai Jatra was first started by the king of Kathmandu Pratap Malla.
 Malla queen was being mourned for a long time after the death of her son.
-Pratap Malla wants to show her belove Malla Queen that she was not only one with this suffering of missing family.
-From then generation to generation this festival has been celebrating.
+Pratap Malla wants to show her belove Malla Queen that she was not the only one with this suffering of missing family.
+From then generation to generation this festival has been celebrated.
 In Kathmandu, this festival is mainly celebrated.
-From every house who have lost their family member during the year they circle around the pared of decorated cows and also the kids dress up and makeup like cows and make the journey in procession along with the festival.
-During the journey on the way roadside other family members they are waiting to provide small packets filled with sweets, fruits, money, juice to the kids and cows.
-In the afternoon Humorous and satirical items are included to help be received families get over there grief.
-There is some comedians making street shows making fun of government officials.
+From every house who have lost their family member during the year they circle around the pared of decorated cows and also the kids dress up and make up like cows and make the journey in procession along with the festival.
+During the journey on the way, roadside other family members are waiting to provide small packets filled with sweets, fruits, money, juice to the kids and cows.
+In the afternoon Humorous and satirical items are included to help be received families get over their grief.
+There are some comedians making street shows making fun of government officials.

-Around this 17th-century temple person from far and wide gather at night singing praises of Lord Krishna whole night and day.
-Not only these but images of lord Krishna also carried circle around the city in a procession accompanied by joyous crowds of followers and musical bands.
+Around this 17th-century temple people from far and wide gather at night singing praises of Lord Krishna whole night and day.
+Not only these but images of lord Krishna also carried circles around the city in a procession accompanied by joyous crowds of followers and musical bands.